 Paul Verhesen, president and CEO, Clark Builders

 As President and CEO of Clark Builders (2005 – 2019), Paul grew Clark Builders to one of the top general contractors in Canada.
 A strategic leader, Paul values innovation, technology and continuous improvement.
-He is a past board member on the Canadian Construction Association and past chair of the Edmonton Construction Association.
-Paul holds a bachelor of science in civil engineering and maintains his Professional Engineering Certification with APEGA and continues to support Clark Builders as a Board Director.
+He is a past board member of the Canadian Construction Association and past chair of the Edmonton Construction Association/Alberta Construction Association.
+Paul holds a Bachelor of Science in civil engineering and maintains his Professional Engineering Certification with APEGA and continues to support Clark Builders as a Board Director.

 Colin Ward, chief operating officer, Ward Bros.
 Construction Ltd.

 As chief operating officer at Ward Bros.
 Construction Ltd., Colin leads one of the largest general contracting and consultation management businesses in Southern Alberta.
 Colin joined Ward Bros.
 Construction after graduating from the civil engineering technology program at Lethbridge College.
 Throughout his career, he has had significant board experience, having served on the Alberta Construction Safety Association, Economic Development Lethbridge, Lethbridge College Foundation, Lethbridge Construction Association, as well as the Alberta Construction Association, which he chaired in 2011-12.

 Jason Wright, director, Education & Apprenticeship, Sheet Metal Workers Local 8 and president, Building Trades of Alberta Training Society